tjh0302/SP25_DS5111_-dcc7qe-/README.md

 # Repository Overview
 This repository allows the user to automate the extraction of wsj and yahoo stock gainers data, then provides functionality to normalize the data.
-Tests and linting files have been added.
+Tests and linting functionality has been added.

 ## Part 1 - Steps to use the DS5111 Repository:
 1. Run "sudo apt update" on your virtual machine